 Our first Baltic Profile is with one of the founders of the Baltic Triangle (and Liverpool icon), Jayne Casey.
 Jayne has been an integral part of Liverpool’s artistic and cultural scene and has been heavily involved in some of the largest cultural and creative events in Liverpool’s recent history.

-As well as pioneering the creation of the Baltic Creative, being on the Baltic Triangle CIC board, Jayne also previously managed the A Foundation which funded the Liverpool’s Biennial Festival and was involved with Liverpool’s developing music scene and much more.
+As well as pioneering the creation of Baltic Creative, Jayne also previously managed the A Foundation which funded the Liverpool’s Biennial Festival and was involved with Liverpool’s developing music scene and much more.

 The challenges of developing an area & avoiding the gentrification model

 Jayne has always been passionate about the artistic industry and noticed through her work with the A Foundation that many areas in Liverpool were being bought-off by large developers who would claim artist’s buildings and sell them on leaving the artists without a creative hub.
 So, she decided to invest in the Baltic Triangle; an area which had been neglected and had fallen into decline.